 The Pace University online Master of Science in Computer Science provides hands-on training that professionals need to excel in leadership or managerial positions in computer science and systems, or to transition into the field.
-Select a concentration in artificial intelligence, internet computing, network security, or mobile computing, or choose to create your own with our wide variety of electives.
-The program is taught by experienced practitioners and active members of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers, Inc. (IEEE).
+Select a focus area in artificial intelligence or application development, or choose to create your own with our wide variety of electives.
+The master’s degree program is taught by experienced practitioners and active members of the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers, Inc. (IEEE).

 To learn more about online Master of Science in Computer Science program, fill out the fields in this form to download a free brochure.
 If you have any questions at any time, please contact an admission advisor at (866) 843-7205.